-What Are the 10 Most Spectacular Folly's Found in the Usa?
+What Are the 10 Most Spectacular Follies Found in the USA?

 What is a Folly?

 In architecture a folly is an eccentric extravagant structure built primarily for decoration or to make a view more interesting.
 They are generally non-functional and in some cases left deliberately unfinished.
 Although especially prevalent in the United Kingdom they are also found around the world.

 Follies can take many forms such as Medieval Towers, Classical Temples, Egyptian Pyramids, Castles, Abbeys and Mills.
 They are often over exaggerated structures built to a smaller or larger scale than the real architecture they are supposed to resemble.

 Bancroft Tower is a 17 metre (56 feet) high tower constructed from granite and stone and resembles the portcullis part of a castle.
 It is located in Salisbury Park in the city of Worcester.